Public Hunting Lands

 Opening and closing dates of hunter access roads on National Forest lands may vary by ranger district.
 Opening and closing dates are determined by management considerations for the areas accessed by these roads.
 Contact the local ranger district listed at left for opening and closing dates on specific roads.

 Primitive camping (no water, electric hookups, bathrooms or other facilities) is permitted on Department-owned lands, except as otherwise posted.
 Camping is prohibited on or within 100 yards of any Department-owned or controlled boat ramp or fishing lake.
-Camping on Department- owned lands is not to exceed 14 consecutive days.
-No more than 2 camping units are permitted per site (per Virginia Department of Health Regulation 12 VAC 5-450-10).
+Camping on Department owned lands is not to exceed 14 consecutive days.
+Nor more than 2 camping units are permitted per site.

 It is unlawful to construct, maintain, or occupy any permanent structure, except by permit, on Department-owned lands and National Forest lands.